 The standard version comes in heather gray with the cute orange Thundershirt logo, which features a dog — or cat — hugging itself.
-Blue and pink versions also are available for dogs, and there’s a $10 charge to have your pet’s name embroidered.
-Mail-ordered versions include reusable drawstring storage bags.
+Blue and pink versions also are available for dogs, and there’s a $10 charge to have your pet's name embroidered.
+There are also polo and sport versions that feature different fabric.
+The sport is made of a more breathable material and might be a better options for dogs that tend to get hot.
 The product also includes detailed instructions.

 I frequently struggle with diagrams, but Thundershirt’s four-step guide (see above) and photos helped me figure out how to get a secure swaddle the first time around.
 I did it twice just to make sure.
 Lulu squirmed a bit during the first application and appeared to be much more calm once her Thundershirt was in place a second time.
 Siri, our cat tester, was rescued from "The Vampire Diaries" set and used to be really skittish, hiding under blankets at the sound of thunder, motorcycles or other loud noises.

 "The first few times we put the shirt on, Siri would do the freeze and flop," said owner Laura Moss, an editor for MNN.
 "It reminded us of those fainting goats.
 The instructions said this was a common reaction for cats because the sensation is new to them and it takes some adjustment, but we still worried so we always watched him carefully when we put the shirt on him."